kkumar-fk/haproxy-safe-reload/README.md

 	Total failures:			0
 	Failure rate:			0%

+Testing with nbproc not yet done for both original vs new.

-F. Configd/other utility changes:
+H. Configd/other utility changes:
 ----------------------------------

-TBD.
-Essentially, for a reload, configd needs to find the correct safe_reload process and send a SIGUSR1 signal to it.
+<TBD> Essentially, for a reload, configd needs to find the correct safe_reload
+process and send a SIGUSR1 signal to it.
+Configuration generation has minor changes too <TBD>

-F. TODO:
+I. TODO:
 ---------

 	- Improve option/arguments/command-line arguments.